Shlomo Dovrat: Dovrat Commission

 The government-appointed Dovrat Commission, led by Dovrat, concluded in 2004, that the key to improving Israeli education is not more money but better-quality teaching.
 The recommendations included a reform giving school principals the right to fire bad teachers and reward good ones with higher pay.
 These moves have been blocked by Israel's teachers' unions, which have paralyzed schools with a series of long strikes, mostly blocking the proposed reforms.

 Philanthropy

 Dovrat has been actively involved in numerous philanthropic and public organizations and initiatives in the areas of social and economic development.
-He served as the chairman of the Israel Democracy Institute, founded Aaron Institute for Economic Policy and a co-founded Pnima – a cross community organization aspiring to create a cross tribal civic coalition.
+He served as the chairman of the Israel Democracy Institute, founded the Aaron Institute for Economic Policy at the Reichman University, and a co-founded Pnima – a cross community organization aspiring to create a cross tribal civic coalition.